Photon proliferation from multi-body dark matter annihilation: Introduction

-\textit{\textbf{Introduction.}} Dark matter (DM) contributes approximately $84\%$ of the total matter in the Universe~\cite{Planck:2018vyg}, yet its particle nature remains mysterious.
+Dark matter (DM) contributes approximately $84\%$ of the total matter in the Universe~\cite{Planck:2018vyg}, yet its particle nature remains mysterious.
 Numerous particle DM models have emerged in recent decades.
 These models typically involve interactions between DM and the Standard Model (SM), allowing DM annihilation into SM particles and opening detectable channels.
-For example, the $2\to2$ processes, in which DM annihilates into $e^+e^-$, $\gamma\gamma$, or $\nu\bar\nu$, have become key multi-messenger probes in modern cosmology and astrophysics, with potential signals arising from the diffuse photon background~\cite{Bringmann:2012ez,Hooper:2012sr}, cosmic rays~\cite{Hisano:2009rc,Fermi-LAT:2009ppq}, cosmic microwave background (CMB) anisotropies~\cite{Padmanabhan:2005es,Chluba:2009uv}, CMB spectral distortions~\cite{Chluba:2011hw,Chluba:2016bvg,Li:2024xlr}, big-bang nucleosynthesis (BBN)~\cite{Jedamzik:2009uy,Kawasaki:2015yya,Depta:2019lbe}, and extra neutrino abundances~\cite{Boehm:2013jpa,Nollett:2014lwa,Arguelles:2019ouk}.
+In general, the $2\to2$ processes, in which DM annihilates into $e^+e^-$, $\gamma\gamma$, or $\nu\bar\nu$, have become key multi-messenger probes in modern cosmology and astrophysics, with potential signals arising from the diffuse photon background~\cite{Bringmann:2012ez,Hooper:2012sr}, cosmic rays~\cite{Hisano:2009rc,Fermi-LAT:2009ppq}, cosmic microwave background (CMB) anisotropies~\cite{Padmanabhan:2005es,Chluba:2009uv}, CMB spectral distortions~\cite{Chluba:2011hw,Chluba:2016bvg,Li:2024xlr}, big-bang nucleosynthesis (BBN)~\cite{Jedamzik:2009uy,Kawasaki:2015yya,Depta:2019lbe}, and extra neutrino abundances~\cite{Boehm:2013jpa,Nollett:2014lwa,Arguelles:2019ouk}.

 While the $3\to 2$ and $4\to 2$ processes may also play an important role in certain contexts~\cite{Carlson:1992fn,Hochberg:2014dra,Bernal:2015xba}, $N$-body DM annihilation $N\to 2$ with $N\geqslant 5$ is rarely considered.
-Such $N$-body cross sections are supposed to be negligible due to the suppression from phase-space factors and higher-order couplings.
-However, the physical impact of DM annihilation depends not only on the cross section, but also on the background DM number density $n_{\rm dm}$.
-For sufficiently light DM, the observed relic abundance suggests that the number density in the early Universe must be substantial, enhancing the impact of $N\to2$ processes by a huge factor of $n_{\rm dm}^N$.
-As a result, the dominant contribution may occur at $N\gg2$.
+Such a dearth of investigations comes from the common expectation that the squared amplitudes of $N\to 2$ annihilation would be suppressed by higher-order weak couplings or heavy mediator particles, and the final annihilation rate would also be suppressed by multi-body phase-space factors.
+Nevertheless, the physical impacts of DM annihilation on astrophysics and cosmology depend not only on the squared amplitude, but also on DM kinematics and the background DM number density.